Pragati-Meshram/DAWN/README.md

 ## DAWN

-This repository contains code to train frequency-domain reconstruction models and run single-shot attacks on Tree-Ring style watermarks.
+This repository contains code to run single-shot attacks on watermarked images.
 Files of interest:

 - `freq_reconstruction.py` — training script for the frequency reconstruction model.
 Running with different hyperparameter settings produces different model weight files.